Lehi (militant group): Operations in Europe

 Following the bombing of the British embassy in Rome, in October 1946, a series of operations against targets in the United Kingdom were launched.
 On 7 March 1947, Lehi's only successful operation in Britain was carried out when a Lehi bomb severely damaged the British Colonial Club, a London recreational facility for soldiers and students from Britain's colonies in Africa and the West Indies.
 On 15 April 1947 a bomb consisting of twenty-four sticks of explosives was planted in the Colonial Office, Whitehall.
 It failed to explode due to a fault in the timer.
 Five weeks later, on 22 May, five alleged Lehi members were arrested in Paris with bomb making material including explosives of the same type as found in London.
 On 2 June, two Lehi members, Betty Knouth and Yaakov Levstein, were arrested crossing from Belgium to France.
 Envelopes addressed to British officials, with detonators, batteries and a time fuse were found in one of Knouth's suitcases.
 The British Security Services identified Knouth as the person who planted the bomb in the Colonial Office.
 Shortly after their arrest, 21 letter bombs addressed to senior British figures were intercepted.
 The letters had been posted in Italy.
 The intended recipients included Bevin, Attlee, Churchill and Eden.
 Eden carried a letter bomb in his suitcase for a whole day, thinking it was a Whitehall pamphlet that he would read later in the day.
 He only realized it was a bomb after being warned by the police, who were informed by MI5.

 Knouth was also known as Gilberte/Elizabeth Lazarus.
 Levstein was travelling as Jacob Elias; his fingerprints connected him to the deaths of several Palestine Policemen as well as an attempt on the life of the British High Commissioner.
 In September 1947, a Belgian court sentenced Knouth to one year in prison and Levstein to eight months in prison for illegally transporting explosives with intent to commit a felony.
 In 1973, Margaret Truman wrote that letter bombs were also posted to her father, U.S. President Harry S. Truman, in 1947.
 Former Lehi leader Yellin-Mor admitted that letter bombs had been sent to British targets but denied that any had been sent to Truman.

+Murder of Lehi youths by British soldiers

+On November 12, 1947, two weeks before the United Nations voted to recommended partitioning Palestine into Jewish and Arab states as per the United Nations Partition Plan for Palestine in UN General Assembly Resolution 181, British soldiers attacked a house in Ra'anana where a Lehi training course for young people was being held.
+Four trainees aged 16–18 and their 19-year-old instructor were murdered in retribution against Lehi during the attack.